Merab Dvalishvili: UFC Bantamweight Championship

-Dvalishvili faced Sean O'Malley for the UFC Bantamweight Championship on September 14, 2024 at UFC 306.
+Dvalishvili faced Sean O'Malley for the UFC Bantamweight Championship on September 14, 2024, at UFC 306.
 He won the fight and the title by unanimous decision.

-Dvalishvili made his first title defense against undefeated contender Umar Nurmagomedov on January 18, 2025 at UFC 311.
+Dvalishvili made his first title defense against undefeated contender Umar Nurmagomedov on January 18, 2025, at UFC 311.
 He won the fight by unanimous decision.
 This fight earned him another Fight of the Night award.
 Dvalishvili broke the record for most takedowns landed in UFC history with 92.

-Dvalishvili made his second title defense against former UFC Bantamweight champion Sean O'Malley in a rematch on June 7, 2025 at UFC 316.
+Dvalishvili made his second title defense against former UFC Bantamweight champion Sean O'Malley in a rematch on June 7, 2025, at UFC 316.
 He won the fight via a north-south choke submission at the end of the third round.
 This fight earned him another Performance of the Night award.

-Dvalishvili made his third title defense against former interim title challenger Cory Sandhagen on October 4, 2025 at UFC 320.
+Dvalishvili made his third title defense against former interim title challenger Cory Sandhagen on October 4, 2025, at UFC 320.
 He won the fight by unanimous decision.

-For his fourth title defense, Dvalishvili is expected to rematch former champion Petr Yan at UFC 323 on December 6, 2025.
+For his fourth title defense, Dvalishvili rematched former champion Petr Yan at UFC 323 on December 6, 2025.
 With a win, Dvalishvili would become the first UFC champion in history to defend a title four times in the same calendar year.
+He lost the championship by unanimous decision.
+This fight earned him another Fight of the Night award.

+Dvalishvili is scheduled to face Yan in a trilogy bout for the championship on October 24, 2026 at UFC 333.